Who are we?

 Ruth Holmes

-Ruth Holmes is a PhD student at the Complex Software Lab in University College Dublin (UCD), supervised by Dr. Anthony Ventresque.
-Her main research topic is sign language recognition using deep learning.
+Ruth Holmes is a PhD student at the Complex Software Lab in Trinity College Dublin, supervised by Dr. Anthony Ventresque.
+Her main research topic is sign language recognition with a focus on low resource languages.
 She also holds a MSc in Computer Science from UCD.

 UPF